-According to phishing.com, phishing is a type of cybercrime in which hackers contact you while posing as a legitimate institution or organization in an attempt to get you to provide sensitive or private information.
+According to phishing.com, phishing is a type of cybercrime in which hackers contact you while posing as a legitimate institution or organization to get you to provide sensitive or private information.
 Once they have this information, they most often use it to commit financial or identity theft, the consequences of which can be extremely severe.

-This type of phishing can occur over the telephone, via SMS text message, or, as is most often the case, through email.
+This type of phishing can occur over the telephone, via SMS, text message, or, as is most often the case, through email.

 Other phishing attempts will ask you to download a file or click a link, and doing so will infect your computer with malicious software that can cause your personal information to end up in the wrong hands.

-Integral to almost all phishing attempts is website or email spoofing.
+Integral to almost all phishing attempts is a website or email spoofing.
 This is the practice of creating a website or email template that nearly perfectly mimics a legitimate website.
 These designs are very professionally done and can be almost impossible to distinguish from the real thing.

-Often times, the website design will be very similar, but the URL will be slightly off, as is the case in this example of a spoofed version of Amazon:
+Often, the website design will be very similar, but the URL will be slightly off, as is the case in this example of a spoofed version of Amazon:

 When it comes to email, spoofed emails make it incredibly difficult to know if the email is real or not, which is why you need to know what the most common scams are and how to spot them.
 Here are a few examples of spoofed emails, one from "Netflix" and the other from "Bank of America."